 Association consists of not less than 7 nor more than 11 members serving

 terms as established in the plan of operation.
-The insurers of the board
+The insurer members of the board

 are to be selected by member insurers subject to the approval of the

 Director.
 In addition, 2 persons who must be public representatives may be appointed by the Director to the board of directors.
-A public representative may not be an officer, director, or employee of an insurance company or any person engaged in the business of insurance.
+A public representative may not be an officer, director, or employee of an insurance company or a health maintenance organization or any person engaged in the business of insurance.
 Vacancies on the board must be filled for the remaining period

 of the term in the manner described in the plan of operation.